Marlborough College: Buildings

-The college is built beside the Mound, the former motte of a Norman castle.
-No remains of the castle can be seen today.
-Radiocarbon dating of core samples in the early 2010s indicated that the origins of the Mound date from 2400 BC.
+The college is built beside the Mound, at the site of a former Norman castle.
+No remains of the castle can be seen today, though the radiocarbon dating of core samples in the early 2010s indicated that the origins of the Mound date from 2400 BC.
 This is close to the dates established for Silbury Hill.

-The main focus of the college is the Court.
-This is surrounded by buildings in a number of different styles.
-At the south end is the back of an early 18th-century mansion, later converted to a coaching inn which was bought as the first building for the school.
+The main focus of the college is the Court, which is surrounded by buildings in a number of architectural styles.
+At the south end is the back of an early 18th-century mansion, later converted to a coaching inn, which was bought as the first building for the school.
 The main block of what now forms C House, it was built by Charles Seymour, 6th Duke of Somerset and is a Grade I listed building.
 Next to it are the old stables, now converted into boarding houses.
 The west side consists of the 1959 red brick dining hall, and a Victorian boarding house now converted to other purposes.
-The north west corner is dominated by its Victorian Gothic style chapel by the architects George Frederick Bodley and Thomas Garner which has a collection of pre-Raphaelite style paintings by John Roddam Spencer Stanhope and stained glass by Old Marlburian William Morris.
+The north west corner is dominated by its Victorian Gothic style chapel by the architects George Frederick Bodley and Thomas Garner, which has a collection of pre-Raphaelite style paintings by John Roddam Spencer Stanhope and stained glass by Old Marlburian William Morris.

-The rest of the Court is surrounded by buildings in styles ranging from the "Jacobethan" (a name coined by Old Marlburian John Betjeman) to classical Georgian and Victorian prison.
-The latter, B house (now just called B1), was (along with the College Chapel) designed by the Victorian architect Edward Blore, whose other works included the facade of Buckingham Palace (since remodelled) and the Vorontsovsky Palace in Alupka, Ukraine.
+The rest of the Court is surrounded by buildings in styles ranging from "Jacobethan" (a name coined by Old Marlburian Sir John Betjeman) to classical Georgian and Victorian.
+The latter, B house (now called B1), was (along with the College Chapel) designed by the Victorian architect Edward Blore, whose other works included the facade of Buckingham Palace (since remodelled) and the Vorontsovsky Palace in Alupka, Ukraine.

-On the other side of the Mound is the Science laboratory, built in 1933.
+On the other side of the Mound is the science laboratory, built in 1933.
 It is an early example of shuttered concrete construction and was listed as a building of architectural significance in 1970.

 Houses

-Pupils are assigned to one of the Houses on entering the school.
-This is where they make their home while at school.
-The Houses compete against one another in sports.
+Pupils are assigned to one of the 16 houses upon entering the school, where they make their home for the duration of their studies, and compete against other houses in sporting olympiads.

-The Houses are divided into In-College Houses which are mostly gathered around the central Court, and Out-College Houses at sites around the western side of the town.
-Unusually, the older In-College Houses were not historically given names but were referred to by an alphanumeric title.
-Newer Houses have been given names reflecting their location or commemorating a figure from the school's past.
+The houses are divided between on-campus heritage sites – mostly gathered around the central court – and sites around the western side of Marlborough town.
+The older on-campus heritage houses are referred to by an alphanumeric title.
+Newer houses have been given names reflecting their location or commemorating a figure from the school's past.

-Names of the houses
+House names

-When the College became fully co-educational in 1989, three girls' houses were opened – Morris, Elmhurst and Mill Mead; New Court was opened in 1991.
+When the college became fully co-educational in 1989, three girls' houses were opened – Morris, Elmhurst and Mill Mead; New Court was opened in 1991.
 Morris was moved in 1995 from A house to Field House, which had previously been occupied by B3 and C2.
 New houses were built to accommodate C3, which had previously shared C house with C1 (in 1989) and C2 (in 1992).
 In 2012, the college acquired the Ivy House Hotel in Marlborough High Street which opened as a girls' house in the autumn of that year.